-Back to guide10 min read
+10 min read

 Housing in Berlin: A Founder's Guide

 Berlin is one of Europe's most affordable capitals, though the housing market is competitive.
 WG (flat share) culture is strong.
-Budget €800–€1,400/mo.
-Coliving, flat shares, and the move-in playbook for Berlin.
+Budget €700–€1,150/mo for a typical room; nicer central rooms trend higher.
+Coliving, flat shares, and the housing setup that shapes your first months in Berlin.

 The Housing Landscape in Berlin

-Coliving has exploded across Europe and is tailor-made for founders — you get a furnished room, a built-in network, and zero friction.
+Coliving has exploded across Europe and is especially good when you're new to a city — you get a furnished room, a built-in network, and less setup drag.
 Budget accordingly for your city.

 Platforms & Neighborhoods